axxo1337/CTF/README.md

 ### Host

 Under `scripts/` you will find `start.sh`.
 On execution it runs the docker compose script and create the containers fro the Postgres DB, the API and the web aka next js app.
-The script does not automatically setup the tables of the database so you'll have to run the contents of the `setup-db.sql` file yourself.
+The script does not automatically setup the tables of the database so you'll have to run the contents of the `init-db.sql` file yourself.

 ### Environment file